zyth0s/SciAlgs.jl/README.md

 Some of the aims would be:
 * Concise and pedagogical implementations
 * Make algorithms accessible to researchers without expertise in computer programming.
-* Rewrite legacy programs more clearly (e.g. no spaguetti code)
+* Rewrite legacy programs more clearly (e.g. no spaghetti code)
 * Provide useful functions to perform basic operations
 * Integrate modern development practices: tests, continuous integration, collaborative development, ...
 * Enrich Julia's package ecosystem with new functionalities